ThePicYazan/Buy-Roles/README.md

 - `owner`: `owner` should be set to your user ID.
 - `probot`: `probot` should be set to your bot's ID.
 - `buylogs`: `buylogs` should be set to the ID of the sales logs channel.
 - `webhookurl`: `webhookurl` should be set to your error tracking webhook link.
+If you encounter any errors with the project, they will be sent to this webhook.

 - `buyrole1`, `buyrole2`, `buyrole3`, `buyrole4`: These roles should be set to the different roles that users can purchase.

-If you have any issues with the project, feel free to join our support server or contact me personally at YAZAN#1411.
+If you have any issues with the project, feel free to join our support server at [https://discord.gg/ra3d] or contact me personally at YAZAN#1411.